 Cool in the baking tin.

-So you see this is a very simple Xmas Cake recipe.
+You see this is a very simple Christmas Cake recipe.
 I also used some reserved pineapple tins as baking moulds and lined them with baking paper.

-To decorate I wrapped a thick ribbon around the cake so I could gift the Xmas cake.
+To decorate I wrapped a thick ribbon around the cake so I could gift the Christmas cake.
 Even Mr GG thought this was a clever idea.